FOODIES & FOOD FADS

 Other aspects of ‘nourishing traditions’ that I found difficult to incorporate including soaking or activating grains and nuts.
 I did do it on occasion, but found it too time consuming.

 After doing a lot of lacto-fermenting (using Pickl-It jars), I also stopped making and eating/ drinking it so much in the last year.
 For a long time I nurtured kefir grains and grew kombucha scobys, and watched bubbles form in salsa or dilly pickles.
 I like the taste of the fermented foods, but just didn’t feel I was getting any amazing gut health from it (which is probably because I was so messed up by FODMAPs at the time, but didn’t know it).
-I know lots of people love fermenting, it is a big part of many cultures.

 Another part of Nourishing Traditions is to eat more offal, which we did not really get into, though I do like pate on toast, or on crackers, I never got around to making it.
 Although I was exposed to offal in my childhood, like Lambs Fry & Bacon (liver) and Steak & Kidney Pie, it is something we just didn’t end up incorporating.